-Initiative # Current Status Strategic Goal and Lead Department Key Actions Target Date \ Revised Date Initiative Comments 3.01 Reducing the infrastructure funding gap for all city owned assets Engineering Implement the Asset Management Financial Strategy and update the Asset Management Plan 2021 Q4 2021 Q2 Asset Management Plan and the Financial Strategy update currently in progress (20% complete).
-Consultant lead is GM BluePlan Engineering.
-Project is on schedule to be completed by end of Q2 2021 target date, with subsequent report and updated asset management plan to be presented to senior management and Council 3.02 Promoting and working towards a lower carbon footprint community Engineering Develop Burlington's Climate Action Plan, addressing Burlington's Climate Emergency declaration and focusing on reducing the community's greenhouse gas emissions 2019 Q4 2020 Q1 Burlington's Climate Action Plan approved by Council on Apriil 20, 2020.
-Refer Report EICS-01-20 in Environment, Infrastructure & Community Services Committee 3.03 Promoting and working towards a lower carbon footprint community Engineering Develop Burlington's Climate Change Adaptation Plan 2021 Q1 2022 Q3 Climate change adaptation plan approach determined.
-Given significant public engagement is required and the current pandemic state, the expected target date has been revised.
-3.04 Expectation of increasing the use of sustainable development materials Community Planning Review and update the Sustainable Building and Development Guidelines 2021 Q1 2021 Q3 Following research and consideration, a staff report is being prepared for Council discussion regarding options for facilitating green development and infrastructure.
+Initiative # Current Status Strategic Goal and Lead Department Key Actions Target Date \ Revised Date Initiative Comments 3.01 Reducing the infrastructure funding gap for all city owned assets Engineering Implement the Asset Management Financial Strategy and update the Asset Management Plan 2021 Q4 2021 Q3 Asset Management Plan (AMP) and associated Financial Strategy 5-year update in alignment with requirements set out in Ontario Regulation 588/17: Asset Management Planning for Municipal Infrastructure.
+This is a comprehensive update of the City's 2016 AMP.
+The final 2021 AMP was completed in Q3, and both the plan and financing strategy report recommendations were brought forward and approved by Council in Q4 2021.
+3.02 Promoting and working towards a lower carbon footprint community Engineering Develop Burlington's Climate Action Plan, addressing Burlington's Climate Emergency declaration and focusing on reducing the community's greenhouse gas emissions 2019 Q4 2020 Q1 Burlington's Climate Action Plan approved by Council on Apriil 20, 2020.
+Refer Report EICS-01-20 in Environment, Infrastructure & Community Services Committee 3.03 Promoting and working towards a lower carbon footprint community Engineering Develop Burlington's Climate Change Adaptation Plan 2021 Q1 2022 Q3 Staff and community stakeholder teams are engaged.
+Consultant retained in June 2021.
+Workshops scheduled between Sept.
+2021 and Jan.
+2022.
+Public launch in Oct.
+2021.
+3.04 Expectation of increasing the use of sustainable development materials Community Planning Review and update the Sustainable Building and Development Guidelines 2021 Q1 2021 Q4 Following research and consideration, a staff report was prepared for Council discussion regarding options for facilitating green development and infrastructure, including the future consideration of a municipal green roof by-law.
 3.05 Delivering on carbon neutral initiatives Engineering Update the Corporate Energy and Emissions Management Plan to recognize achievements and identify new initiatives for implementation 2019 Q3 Completed and approved July 2019.
-Benefit of plan includes identifying action items to meet carbon neutral strategic goal
+Benefit of plan includes identifying action items to meet carbon neutral strategic goal 3.06 Protecting and enhancing the city's creeks, streams and waterfront Engineering Update the Storm Water Management Plan while continuing to implement the current flood and storm management actions 2019 Q4 2020 Q2 Stormwater management design guidelines approved by Council June 22, 2020.
+Refer Report CW-14-20 in Environment, Infrastructure and Community Services Committee 3.07 Increasing the tree canopy city wide Roads, Parks and Forestry Complete and implement the Urban Forestry Management Plan Update 2020 Q4 2023 Q4 Work on the Urban Forest Master Plan Update has commenced with an RFP recently awarded to a multi-disciplinary consultant team to assist with this initiative.
+An internal project team and stakeholder roster has also been established and will be consulted through the development of the plan.